Non-thermal escape of the Martian CO$_2$ atmosphere over time: constrained by Ar isotopes: Results and Discussion

-For 10 EUV$_{\odot}$, our total escape rate of O$^{+}$ ions reaches $\sim 1.2\times 10^{27}$\,s$^{-1}$, which is also in good agreement with the value obtained by \citet{dong18} of $\sim 1.1\times 10^{27}$\,s$^{-1}$.
-These authors, however, did not model the CO$_2$-related C$^+$ escape rates.
-As illustrated in Fig.~\ref{Fig:Profiles}, the majority of the CO$_2$ molecules are dissociated in the 10 EUV$_{\odot}$ case with C atoms dominating the exosphere, resulting in a C$^+$ escape rate of $\sim 4.7\times 10^{27}$ s$^{-1}$ according to our global hybrid model.
-Since C atoms originate from CO$_2$ molecules, this can also be seen as the escape rate of CO$_2$ at $\sim 3.8$ Ga.
-Here, the corresponding oxygen can be lost to space or oxidized onto the surface \citep{lammer03}.
+For 10\,EUV$_{\odot}$, our total escape rate of O$^{+}$ ions reaches {$\sim 4.1\times 10^{26}$\,s$^{-1}$}, which {is slightly below but} in good agreement with the value obtained by \citet{dong18} of $\sim 1.1\times 10^{27}$\,s$^{-1}$.
 In comparison to \citet{boesswetter10}, who also modeled the escape of O$^+$ and CO$_2^+$ over the last 4.5 Ga by means of a 3D hybrid model, our loss rates and those of \citet{dong18} for 10\,EUV$_{\odot}$ are significantly lower.
 The reason for this discrepancy is their use of upper atmosphere profiles corresponding to present atmospheric CO$_2$ mixing ratios, which results in much higher IR-cooling and less expansion, while our profiles and those of \citet{dong18} are based on more accurate thermosphere models.
 In addition, the solar wind velocities and densities used by \citet{boesswetter10} are significantly higher but outdated.
 The same atmospheric profiles as in \citet{boesswetter10} (i.e. assuming no dissociation of the CO$_2$ molecules) were also used by \citet{Terada2009} and \citet{Sakata2020} and are therefore not accurate \citep{tian09,Scherf2021}.

 By using the impact rates of exospheric O$^+$ and C$^+$ ions we also calculate the corresponding sputter escape rates for O, CO$_2$, CO, C, $^{36}$Ar, and $^{38}$Ar.
 Table~\ref{tab:Hybrid1} shows the escape rates of these elements for the 1, 3, and 10 EUV$_{\odot}$ cases; the calculated yields and the various parameters used for obtaining the sputter rates can be found in the supplement material.